orlp/pygrafix/docs/pygrafix.window.rst

         Returns a boolean indicating if the window is minimized.

+    .. method:: switch_to()

+        Makes this window the active window (the window that is drawn on).

     .. method:: flip()

-        This flips the window buffers and makes everything that has been drawn visible to the user.
+        This flips the front and the back and makes everything that has been drawn visible to the user.
 Call this once per frame.

-    .. method:: switch_to()

-        Makes this window the active window (the window that is drawn on).

-    .. method:: set_mouse_cursor(mouse_cursor)

-        If *mouse_cursor* is True this will enable the hardware mouse cursor, else it will turn it off.

-    .. method:: set_key_repeat(key_repeat)

-        If *key_repeat* is True this will turn key repeating on, else off.

-    .. method:: set_vsync(vsync)

-        If *vsync* is True this will turn vsync on, else off.

     .. method:: get_mouse_position()